Berkeley-CS61B/skeleton-sp16/hw2/spec/hw2.md

 Increase the size of N (say to 400, 800, and 1600), until the mean running time exceeds its standard deviation.

+#### I'm failing the Chi Squared test but passing everything else.

+The issue is that you're using the same random seed for multiple simulations, and the statistical test is catching the fact that they are the same.

+If you look at the code for StdRandom, you'll see that it sets the seed just once (the first time StdRandom is used), which prevents this issue of seed reset.
+In short, don't set the seed yourself.

 Credits
 ----------------
 This assignment originally developed by Kevin Wayne and Bob Sedgewick at Princeton University, with autograder built by Josh Hug for the Princeton Algorithms course.